 It's as impossible to know what Michael Eisner thinks of DCA 2.0 as it is to know what Walt Disney thinks of it.

-One's alive and one's dead, but there the similarity ends."Disneyland is often called a magic kingdom because
+"Disneyland is often called a magic kingdom because

 it combines fantasy and history, adventure and learning,